austinhuang0131/joinmatrix/guide/matrix-vs-guilded.md

 ### "Server" vs. Space

-In Guilded, text channels that are not DMs (including group DMs) must be associated with a "server."
+In Guilded, text channels that are not DMs must be associated with a "server."
 Thus a "server" can be understood as a collection of channels that share certain settings.

 In Matrix, rooms *can* be included in a Space.
 A Space can be used in similar fashion to a Discord "server" (controlled by the admins of the constituent rooms) or a "server" folder (controlled by anyone).
 A Space may also include another Space.
 Rooms do not share settings with Spaces, although rooms can require Space membership for joining.